 The software package enables the STM32MP157C-DK2 to operate with the X-NUCLEO-NFC05A1.

 This package ports the RF abstraction layer (RFAL) onto a STM32MP157C-DK2 based Linux platform to operate with X-NUCLEO-NFC05A1 which contains the ST25R3911B high-performance NFC frontend IC.
-The package contains a sample linux application that detects different types of NFC tags.
+The package contains a sample Linux application that detects different types of NFC tags.

 The RFAL is the ST standard driver for ST25R NFC/RFID Reader ICs ST25R3911B, ST25R3912, ST25R3913, ST25R3914 and ST25R3915.
 This software package supports all the ST25R3911B lower-layer protocols and also some higher layer protocols to abstract RF communication.